alhanampi/angular-pipes/README.md

 # angular-pipes

-a series of exercises to learn about Angular Pipes.
+Today is a good day to pipe!